Scott Ankrom

-Scott Randall Ankrom (born January 4, 1966) is a former professional American football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
+Scott Randall Ankrom (born January 4, 1966) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at Texas Christian University.

-Early years
+Early life

 Ankron attended John Jay High School where he was an All-American quarterback.
 He also excelled in track, winning several 100 metres, 200 metres and 4 × 100 metres relay competitions.
 His 200 metres district record lasted for 24 years until it was broken in April 2007.

 In basketball, he was the starting point guard and guided his team to a district championship and a regional final.
 He was the starting center fielder in baseball.

 College career

 Ankron accepted a football scholarship to play for Texas Christian University under head coach Jim Wacker.
 He was recruited as an athlete, so he was initially used in different positions.
 In 1984, he set an NCAA record with a 99-yard touchdown pass against Rice University.
 He also had 14 tackles and one interception while playing on defense.

 In 1985, he started the first 4 games at quarterback, but was lost for the year after tearing ligaments in his left ankle during the 0-41 loss against the University of Arkansas.

 In 1986, he was redshirted after suffering a muscle pull in the second game against Kansas State University.
 In 1987, he suffered a season-ending injury in the first game against Boston College.

 In 1988, he played quarterback, wide receiver, running back and special teams.
 Against Bowling Green State University, he started the game by registering 106 rushing yards as a running back and switched to quarterback in the second half, completing 4 of 7 passes for 50 yards, while leading his team to 3 touchdowns.
 He posted 112 rushing yards rushing against Baylor University.
 He finished the season with 639 rushing yards (second on the team), 377 passing yards (second on the team), 6 rushing touchdowns (led the team) and one passing touchdown.